subversivo58/Gmail-Facebook-Style-jQuery-Chat/README.md

 *

 ## Setup original source
-* For original source go [Anat Garg page about the chat](http://anantgarg.com/2009/05/13/gmail-facebook-style-jquery-chat/)
+* For setup original source go [Anat Garg page about the chat](http://anantgarg.com/2009/05/13/gmail-facebook-style-jquery-chat/)
 * Or page about go [example-chat about](http://developer58.tk/demo/chat-example/)

 ## Support